Introduction 1788-1838

 This part of Towards Truth focuses on the government orders relating to the Frontier Wars and the legal system during this period.
 It highlights examples of the way the government used the law and the military during this period and how attempts to use the legal system to hold perpetrators of violence to account often failed.

-The dispossession of Aboriginal people from their lands, including the clearing and farming of those lands, was an important driver of frontier violence.
+The dispossession of Aboriginal people from their lands, including the clearing and farming of those lands, was a significant driver of frontier violence.
 Towards Truth will document how laws facilitated dispossession in future research.

 The frontier

 As convicts and settlers cleared land and built settlements, Aboriginal people continued to occupy, visit and use their Country, and there were many, varied encounters between Aboriginal people and settlers.
-The frontier of the colony was not a clear border with Aboriginal Country on one side and colonised territory on the other.
+The frontier of the colony did not a have clear border.

 Every aspect of Aboriginal peoples’ lives was touched by colonisation.
 A smallpox epidemic decimated the population of some Aboriginal groups around greater Sydney and food sources changed dramatically as land was taken and cleared.
 Women were particularly impacted by sexual violence on the frontier.